 Otherwise, the matter will be referred for formal proceedings.

-The IRB chair will present a summary of the issues, process, facts, conclusions and actions to the full IRB at its next meeting, and to the Vice President for Research and the IRB Administrator.
+The IRB Chair will present a summary of the issues, process, facts, conclusions, and actions to the full IRB at its next meeting, and to the APRS and the IRB Administrator.

 F.3.
 Formal Proceedings